For more information on intercollegiate riding, visit the IDA website.

 Q: Does the Equestrian Center hold clinics or shows?
 A: Yes, both dressage and jumping clinics are held at MHC with previous clinicians such as Lilo Fore, Gunnar Ostergaard, Lendon Gray, and Sarah Gieke.
 If possible, the Team helps make the costs reasonable.
 Each spring MHC holds a very popular Open Dressage show and seperate Combined Training show.
 There are also several open equitation shows held at the Equestrian Center throughout the year.
 For more information, visit the Equestrian Center webpage.

 Q: How can a rider prepare for tryouts?
-A: When choosing a strong Team, Coach Dee Loveless looks for riding ability and athletic fitness, as well as a positive attitude, team camaraderie and willingness to learn more about the sport of dressage.
+A: When choosing a strong Team, Coach Meg Hilly looks for riding ability and athletic fitness, as well as a positive attitude, team camaraderie and willingness to learn more about the sport of dressage.
 All levels of riders are encouraged to tryout, but riders must be able to walk and trot safely on their own.
-Tryouts are held at the beginning of the fall and spring semesters and are conducted like an IDA show.
-Each rider is given 10 minutes to warm up, without assistance, and then they ride the appropriate USDF test for their level from memory.
-Riders may be asked to ride another horse at the end of the division, to perform additional movements, or ride without stirrups.
-Riders must be in full show attire for tryouts.
-It is recommended, but not required to have your own show attire, but other riders are willing to loan theirs for tryouts.
-Please be respectful and return people's clothes.
+Tryouts are held at the beginning of the fall and spring semesters and are conducted similarly an IDA show.
+Each rider is given 10 minutes to warm up, without assistance whith our coach observing, and then they ride the appropriate USDF test for their level from memory.
+Riders then switch horses, receiving another five minutes to warm up before riding their test again.
+This ensures that they can demonstrate their ability on multiple horses and that someone with a difficult ride is not judged unfairly.
 In order to prepare for tryouts, riders should ride as many different types of horses as possible and practice riding accurate tests.
 If you don’t make the Team the first time, keep trying and stay active with the dressage team!
 Dressage team workouts and many of our social and educational events are open to anyone who is interested.